beeyev/Mikrotik-RouterOS-automatic-backup-and-update/README.md

 ## Script operating modes:
 **Backups only** - script creates system and config backups and sends them to specified email as an attachment.
 Using email account as storage for your backups.
 **Backups and notifications about new RouterOS release** - Except backups, script also checks for new RouterOS firmware release and provides this information in the email.
 **Backups and automatic RouterOS upgrade** - Script makes a backup, then checks for new RouterOS version, and if new firmware released, script will initiate upgrade process.
 By the end, you receive two emails.
-The first one contains system backups of the previous RouterOS version, the second message will be sent when the upgrade process is done.
+The first one contains system backups of the previous RouterOS version, the second message will be sent when the upgrade process is done (including backups of the updated system).

 ## How to use
 ##### 1. Configure parameters